open-pioneer/trails-openlayers-base-packages/src/packages/legend/README.md

 #### Internal layers

 If a layer is marked as internal (layer's `internal` property is `true`) it will not be considered in the legend widget.
-Even if a legend is configured it will no be displayed.
-The `internal` property does also affect other UI widgets (e.g Toc).
+Even if a legend is configured it will not be displayed.
+The `internal` property also affects other UI widgets (e.g. Toc).

 ### Showing legend for basemap